 Once you have updated the app, the SDK will automatically send analytics data back to Kumulos.
 When we have received this data, the Analytics Dashboard will be enabled.

-The Analytics Dashboard contains five tabs:
+The Analytics Dashboard contains six tabs:

 The Acquisition tab shows how many new users the app is acquiring and how many have subsribed to receive Push Notifications.
 If you have enabled App Store Optimisation, the Acquisition tab will also show well the app is performing in the Apple App Store and Google Play Store.

 The Audience tab shows - for the last 30 days, 60 days, 120 days, 6 months, 12 months or All Time - how many users are actively using the app, where these active users are located as well as which devices, operating systems and versions of the app they are using.